ibm-cloud-docs/databases-for-redis/getting-started.md

 To get a feel for connecting, sending, and retrieving data with Redis, you might want to start with connecting with a CLI client.
 All Cloud Databases use TLS/SSL secured connections, so you have to use a Redis CLI client that has support for TLS/SSL, like [redli](https://github.com/IBM-Cloud/redli).

 To install redli, download and install the package for your system from its [releases page](https://github.com/IBM-Cloud/redli/releases).
-Un-compress the files, give the binary executable permissions, and move it to your path.
+Uncompress the files, give the binary executable permissions, and move it to your path.
 For example, to install it on a Mac download the `redli....darwin_amd64.tar.gz` file and run
 ```
 tar zxvf redli_0.4.4_darwin_amd64.tar.gz
 chmod +x redli